-Adi Shankaracharya was an enlightened spiritual Master, thought to have lived in the eighth century, who articulated and spread throughout India the teachings of Advaita Vedanta, a philosophy that focuses on the oneness of the individual soul and God.
+Adi Shankaracharya was a Siddha Master, thought to have lived in the eighth century, who articulated and spread throughout India the teachings of Advaita Vedanta, a philosophy that focuses on the oneness of the individual soul and God.

 Gurumayi Chidvilasananda and Baba Muktananda have on numerous occasions brought seekers’ attention to Shankaracharya’s teachings, which elucidate concepts central to the philosophy of the Siddha Yoga path.
-Shankaracharya’s written works, which include the Vivekachudamani and Atmabodha, expound the eternal nature of the supreme Self and the significance of the Guru in a seeker’s sadhana.
+Shankaracharya’s written works expound the eternal nature of the supreme Self and the significance of the Guru in a seeker’s sadhana.
 He also writes of the importance of performing spiritual practices such as meditation, mantra japa, and contemplation as a means to achieve liberation.